f5devcentral/f5-agility-labs-nginx/docs/class15/class15.rst

    the request.
 -  Selects and routes each request to an appropriate LLM backend, transforming requests/responses to match the LLM/client schema.
--  Applies processors to the response from the LLM backend, which may modify or reject the response.
+-  Applies **Processors** to the response from the LLM backend, which may modify or reject the response.
 -  Optionally, stores an auditable record of every request/response and the specific activity of each processor.
 These records can be